EJWilcoxProjects/EJWilcoxProjects.github.io/README.md

 <p align="center">
+Welcome to my own developed website for my Independent Study Portfolio.
 Here, you will find a collection of projects, focusing on piezo buffer reiteration designs, in depth Eagle/Flatcam/Wegster tutorials, Doublestop rocker designs, and more.
 </p>

 <p align="center">